SingleDreamer/classwork/Stuyablo/2/group1/README.txt

 Game Methods:
 _____________

-ecounter() - randomly create an NPC for the player to battle & give choice of fight/flee
+turn() - gives you three choices: 1.
+Fight (randomly create an NPC for the player to battle/flee from)
+				  2. Heal (heal by a certain amount)
+				  3. Quit (be a loser and stop playing)